Abonker/AntiCrisis/README.md

 # AntiCrisis
-FiveM OpenSource Anit Cheat by Abonker
+FiveM OpenSource AntiCheat by Abonker

+It has AntiBannedVehicle like deluxo
+It has AntiTeleport
+It has AntiNoClip
+It has AntiGodMode